-The Cable and Antenna Analyzer instrument analyzer is selected from the 9-dot icon or from the current measurement icon.
+The Cable and Antenna Analyzer instrument analyzers are then selected from the 9-dot icon or from the current measurement icon.
 To select an analyzer, touch the 9-dot icon in the title bar or touch the current measurement icon to display the available analyzers (see Figure 2-2).
-Select the CAAUSB application and then select CAAUSB icon to load cable and antenna analyzer.
+Select the CAAUSB application, then touch the desired analyzer icon to load the new analyzer.
 The analyzers available for selection depend on the options that are installed and activated on your instrument.
 Some measurements and views are accessed via measurement setup menus.
-Get yout test port cable, calibration components and device under test ready to start making cable and antenna measurements.